pagevamp/laravel-cloudwatch-logs/readme.md

 `\Log::info('user logged in', ['id' => 123, 'name' => 'Naren']);`

+### Usage with AWS Lambda

+Make sure the AWS Lambda template contains an IAM role with enough access.
+So think about Logs:CreateLogGroup, Logs:DescribeLogGroups, Logs:CreateLogStream, Logs:DescribeLogStream, Logs:PutRetentionPolicy and Logs:PutLogEvents

 ### Config

 Config for logging is defined at `config/logging.php`.
 Add `cloudwatch` to the `channels` array